swanjson/mentorJournal/README.md

 source ~/.bash_profile
 npm install -g prettier
 ```
+- The above methods are sterring me in the direction of Javascript/Node.js.
+The same can be accomplished with something like Python/Django.
+Concepts will be similar regardless of language.

 Recommended tutorials:
 - https://nodeschool.io/#workshoppers - This is a good one for getting an understanding of syntax.
 The learnyouode portion is something I used when initially learning.
 - https://github.com/getify/You-Dont-Know-JS/blob/master/README.md - Javascript language itself.

 Questions: